SudarshanSMD/angular-koala/real-time_cache_invalidation_examples/node/README.md

 ##pubsubserver
 Is node server for managing real-time cache invalidation.
 The functionality of server is very simple.
-When a client emit 'cache-invalidate-key', the sever broadcasts it to all clients.
+When a client emit 'cache-invalidate-key' the sever broadcasts it to all clients.

 ##angular-koala folder

-contains the file to be used if you are using node socket.io in your angular app for real-time caching support.
+Contains the file to be used if you are using node socket.io in your angular app for real-time caching support.